Intro

 Other activities during this phase include:

-- Performing gap assessments.
+- Perform gap assessments.
 This entails comparing the COSO internal control framework’s components and principles to practices in the organization.
 COSO’s publication Illustrative Tools for Assessing Effectiveness of a System of Internal Control can be helpful.

 PHASE 3: REMEDIATE